frconor-ebook/meditations/_posts/2025-10-10-the-healing-of-the-ten-lepers.md

 The human is also the basis of the supernatural.
 Jesus took care to form the apostles in the theological virtues, but also in human virtues such as sincerity (*cf*.
 Matt.
 5:37) and magnanimity (*cf*.
 John 9:1-3).

-He thought so highly of those human virtues that He was moved to say, "If I have told you earthly things and you do not believe, how can you believe if I tell you heavenly things?"
+He thought so highly of those human virtues that He was moved to say: "If I have told you earthly things and you do not believe, how can you believe if I tell you heavenly things?"
 (John 3:12).

 Christ was "perfect God and perfect Man" (*Athanasian Creed*), and so He exemplifies all the virtues.